Learn how to make this heart warming vegan Jamaican red pea soup consisting of kidney beans simmered down in coconut with root vegetables and spices.

 Sometimes we would add beef and other times it was shredded chicken.

-I supposed you could describe this as a red kidney bean soup, if you really wanted to.
+I supposed you could describe this as a red kidney bean soup and the sister to Jamaican stew peas, if you really wanted to.

 Like most recipes, each individual likes to have their own spin on things.
 Another go to Jamaican Ital vegan recipe I adore is this Jamaican gungo peas soup (pigeon pea soup). you can make it with vegetable stock for added flavour